Dirac leptogenesis from asymmetry wash-in via scatterings: Scattering cross sections and asymmetries

 \section{Scattering cross sections and asymmetries}

 Right-handed neutrino interactions enter the matter--antimatter asymmetry evolution through thermally averaged cross sections.
 These are computed using \cite{Gondolo:1990dk}

 where we employ the Maxwell--Boltzmann densities and neglect the Pauli blocking factors as an approximation.\footnote{If this is not the case and one wishes to keep the quantum statistics, it is necessary to include analogous statistical factors to cutting rules and asymmetry calculation.
-Otherwise, the $CPT$ and unitarity constraints \cite{Kolb:1979qa, Dolgov:1979mz, Hook:2011tk, Baldes:2014gca} and, consequently, the Sakharov conditions \cite{Sakharov:1967dj}, will be violated.}
+Otherwise, the $CPT$ and unitarity constraints \cite{Kolb:1979qa, Dolgov:1979mz, Hook:2011tk, Baldes:2014gca} and, consequently, the Sakharov conditions \cite{Sakharov:1967dj}, will be violated.} We assume kinetic equilibrium for all particles, including slowly-produced right-handed neutrinos.
+As discussed in Ref.~\cite{DEramo:2023nzt}, this approximation may be reasonably accurate for freeze-in production via scatterings.

 All fermions in our model are considered massless.
 Therefore, in equilibrium, their densities $n^\eq_a$ can be written as a product of the right-handed neutrino equilibrium density $n^\eq_{\nu_R}=3\zeta(3)T^3/(4\pi^2)$ and the number of degrees of freedom $g_a$.